vladislavkalina/purple-currency-convertor/README.md

 Backend port can be configred in `backend/config.json` if needed.

 You will also need to register at https://openexchangerates.org and get your own API key.
 Once you have it, please put it to `backend/config.json`.

+Alternatively you can start backend and React frontend separately with commands

+`cd backend; npm start`
+and
+`cd client-React; npm start`

 ## Backend API for creating your own frontend